openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

    configure graph

-we can see that the probability for a higher delay increases as the offered traffic increases, see
+The probability for a higher delay increases as the offered traffic increases, as visible in the following figure.

 :ref:`figure-wimac-experiment1-wrowser-uplink-delay`.